NilBiescas/Synthesis_Project/README.md

 - `Decision_Trees/`: This directory contains Jupyter notebooks for the models we've built using decision trees.
 The notebooks included are "DecisionTrees_synthesis.ipynb" and "randomforest_synthesis.ipynb".
 - Models: This directory contains the model used to trained the MLP.
 - `CheckPoints/`: This directory contains checkpoint files of the different models we've experimented with, each having its unique configuration, such as batch sizes and the use of dropout techniques.
-- Utils/ Inside this directory you will find trhee files:
+- Utils/ Inside this directory you will find three files:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1. **Utils.py**          used to obtain the the dataloader
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2. **organaizer.py**     used to organize the training and validation of the model